GeorgeVasilakopoulos/Functional-Problem-Solving/README.md

 		if c is 'a':
 			if check_constraints((Ak,Bk-1,Ck), (Am-1,Bm,Cm)) //Selecting a b does not violate the constraints output_word += 'b'
 				Bk -= 1 		//One less b available else
 				output_word += 'c'
 				Ck -= 1  		//One less c available
 			Am -= 1 			//One less a left

 		else if c is 'b':
 			if check_constraints((Ak-1,Bk,Ck), (Am,Bm-1,Cm)) //Selecting an a does not violate the constraints output_word += 'a'
 				Ak -= 1 		//One less a available else
 				output_word += 'c'
 				Ck -= 1  		//One less c available
 			Bm -= 1 			//One less b left

 		else if c is 'c'
-			if check_constraints((Ak-1,Bk,Ck), (Am,Bm,Cm-1)) //Selecting an a does not violate the constraints output_word += 'a'
+			if check_constraints((Ak-1,Bk,Ck), (Am,Bm,Cm-1))
+				output_word += 'a'
 				Ak -= 1 		//One less a available else
 				output_word += 'b'
 				Bk -= 1  		//One less b available
 			Cm -= 1 			//One less c left
+	return output_word
 ```

 We can prove using induction that we can always choose a letter that does not violate the constraints.
 I'll leave this as an exercise to the reader ;)